December 21, 2018

 2. Be mindful of the dangers of drink driving the morning after a work Christmas Party

-If the day after your Christmas party is a normal working day, it’s important to remind your employees of the dangers of drink driving.
+If the day after your work Christmas party is a normal working day, it’s important to remind your employees of the dangers of drink driving.
 Encourage your employees to think ahead about how they will get to work if they have consumed alcohol the night before.

 Within some businesses, employees drive or operate machinery as part of their role.
 In these environments you need to consider how you will deal with this potential risk the morning after the Christmas party.